Choosing a city life with a baby

 The value of experiences

-Living small, you will need to rely on the world outside your home, instead of bringing everything inside the home.
-Raising kids in the city is often a choice of putting money toward experiences rather than stuff.
+Living in a more confined space, you will need to rely on the world outside your home, instead of bringing everything inside the home.
+Raising kids in the city is often a choice of putting money towards experiences rather than stuff.

 If you have decided to stay, read about planning a city life with a baby.